saldelv/Cube-Temple-Platformer-Source-Code/README.md

 * *MyGameInstance*: Allows getting and setting of character stat variables across different levels
 * *MyGameModeBase*: Initializes default game mode settings
 * *MyHUD*: Can display character values, currently displays coin count
-* *MyProjectile*: Flexible actor used for the player and boss projectiles
+* *MyProjectile*: Actor used for the player and boss projectiles
 * *SpawnActor*: Actor that can randomly spawn other actors in a set area and time